martinberlin/EPub-epaper/README.md

-# EPub-InkPlate An EPub Reader for the ESP32 epaper devices
+# An EPub Reader for the ESP32 epaper devices

 Using [EPub-Inkplate project from Turgu1](https://github.com/turgu1/EPub-InkPlate) as a base.
 Please refer to his Repository readme to see the latest news.